 I was taught not to cry.
 Tears were unacceptable.
-Even while you were being dragged outside of a moving vehicle, even while she screamed maniacally into the night threatening you with everything she could, tears were not allowed.
+Tears were not allowed even while you were being dragged outside of a moving vehicle, even while she screamed maniacally into the night, threatening you with everything she could.
 You learned to shut your mouth and accept the fact that you were not a human being.
 That is how you survived, by accepting silence as your only savior.
-A human has the right to express fear, or worry, or disagreement but someone who is bred on abuse is not allowed those concepts.
+A human has the right to express fear, worry, or disagreement, but someone bred on abuse is not allowed those concepts.
 They aren’t even dreams.
 We are not allowed to feel anything out loud.
 We bottle our emotions and pray only to be unseen.
 That is survival.
 Today is the only day we can focus on.

 Shut your mouth.
 You do not have a right to speak.
 No one will listen to you.
 No one cares.
 Those words are burned into your every thought.
 Their words turn you against yourself.